What Your Home Warranty Actually Covers on Your Dryer

 A dryer that won't heat is one of the most common warranty claims.
 If the failure is caused by a worn heating element, faulty thermostat, or failed thermal fuse (all covered components), your warranty should cover the repair.
 The claim could be denied if the technician finds the root cause is a clogged vent or improper installation, since those fall under maintenance exclusions.
 Always file quickly and let the technician diagnose before drawing conclusions.

-Does home warranty cover dryer vents?
+Does a home warranty cover dryer vents?

 Routine dryer vent cleaning and maintenance are not covered under standard home warranty plans.
 Most providers treat vent cleaning as a homeowner maintenance obligation, not a covered repair.
 Some companies offer vent cleaning as a separate paid service add-on, which can help create a documented maintenance record.
 Damage to the ductwork from a covered mechanical failure may be handled differently, so review your policy's language carefully.